 Duration.
 The weighted average maturity of a security's or portfolio's cash flows, where the present values of the cash flows serve as the weights.
 The greater the duration of a security/portfolio, the greater its percentage price volatility with respect to changes in interest rates.
 Used as a measure of risk and a key tool for managing a portfolio versus a benchmark and for hedging risk.
-There are also different kinds of duration used for different purposes (e.g. Macaulay Duration - a measure of the weighted average term to maturity of the cash flows of a fixed income asset or portfolio, Modified Duration - a common gauge of the price sensitivity of a fixed income asset or portfolio to a change in interest rates).
+There are also different kinds of duration used for different purposes (e.g. MacAuley Duration, Modified Duration).